Skip to main content

 The NIH strongly encourages women and members of groups that are underrepresented in the research workforce to apply.

 Not at all.
-The Pioneer Award program makes only a few awards each year.
+The Pioneer Award initiative makes only a few awards each year.
 The breadth of NIH’s interest is not fully represented in current or previous awards.
 Just because your particular area is not yet represented doesn’t mean that you shouldn’t apply.
 Indeed, broadening the scientific areas supported by the Pioneer Awards is a programmatic priority.

 9. My institution is not research intensive.
 Will this be an issue?

 NIH recognizes that outstanding researchers are at a great variety of institutions.
 NIH seeks to support the best possible research across the nation and so strongly encourages applications from the full spectrum of eligible institutions.
-What is necessary for the Pioneer Award program is a track record of the individual thinking outside the box and an idea that is unusually innovative and impactful that also represents a change in research direction.
+What is necessary for the Pioneer Award is a track record of thinking outside the box and an idea that is unusually innovative and impactful that also represents a change in research direction.

 10. Will another funding opportunity be available next year?

-Yes, barring any unforeseen circumstances, we anticipate releasing a funding opportunity for the next fiscal year.
+Yes.
+Barring any unforeseen circumstances, we anticipate releasing a funding opportunity for the next fiscal year.
 To receive funding announcements and other High-Risk, High-Reward Research program news, register for our LISTSERV or watch for the announcement on the website.

 11. Can someone at NIH review my idea and let me know if it is a good fit for the NIH Director's Pioneer Award?

 NIH staff cannot provide comments on specific ideas or plans for individual research grant applications.
 The external review will evaluate the merit of your application.
-However, questions about the scope and intent of the NIH Director's Pioneer Award should be directed to Dr. Trish Labosky in the NIH Office of the Director at PioneerAwards@mail.nih.gov.
+However, questions about the scope and intent of the NIH Director's Pioneer Award should be directed to Dr. Trish Labosky in the NIH Office of the Director at [email protected].
 For applications involving clinical research, applicants should contact program staff at the appropriate NIH Institute or Center (IC) to assure compliance with IC-specific policies regarding clinical research.

 12. What is the competition timeline?